-The primary goal in creating this objective tests teaching guide is to provide a classroom-ready, non-threatening method for checking student comprehension and stretching thinking skills.
+The primary goal in creating the teaching packs for children's novels is to provide a classroom-ready, non-threatening method for checking student comprehension and stretching thinking skills.
 When used as a basic guide for teaching a novel, the materials offer many and varied opportunities for learning.

-Use your teaching pack as a guide and lead your students into discovering new ideas about . . . .
+Use your teaching pack as a guide and lead your students into discovering new ideas about